gsudre/lab_notes/171-more_traditional_DTU.md

 It looks a bit more complicated for ACC, but we can always trim them a bit.

+# 2021-01-13 11:51:19

+What happens to the DTU results when we do the PCA-first method?

 # TODO
  * does it make a difference if I take the PCA on the prop matrix?